10 Best Herbal Teas For Dizziness

 valeriana officinalis tea

-Valeriana officinalis, commonly known as valerian, is a herbal remedy that has been traditionally used to alleviate symptoms of dizziness and nervous system disorders.
+Valeriana officinalis, commonly known as valerian, is a traditional herbal remedy often used to alleviate symptoms of dizziness, particularly when linked to anxiety or nervous system imbalances.

 3. Panax ginseng